unionai/unionai-docs/source/data-input-output/flytefile.md

     local_path = ff.download()
 ```

-This method typically used when you want to download the file without immediately reading it.
+This method is typically used when you want to download the file without immediately reading it.